sparkflows/sparkflows-docs/docs/azure/admin-guide/application_gateway.rst

 Application Gateways
 ========

-This document describes the steps for configuring Fire Insights running on a virtual machine with application gateways.
+This document describes the steps for configuring Sparkflows running on a virtual machine with application gateways.

 Step 1 : Login to Azure Portal
 -----------------
 #.
 Login to **Azure Dashboard**.
 #.
 Navigate to **Virtual Machine**.

-   Select Virtual Machine where Fire Insights application is running.
+   Select Virtual Machine where Sparkflows application is running.

 #.
 Navigate to **Load Balancing**.